Novel Coronavirus SARS-CoV-2

 Scientists have confirmed that SARS-CoV-2 uses angiotensin-converting enzyme 2 (ACE2) as the cell entry receptor, similar to SARS-CoV.

 The severity and emergency of SARS-CoV-2 infection spurs an urgent need for antiviral drug and vaccine discovery.
 Creative Biolabs has spent considerable efforts to provide scientific support and comprehensive services to promote the success of this combat.
-Equipped with cutting-edge techniques and vast experience, we are keeping up with current research hotspots and integrating all resources to guarantee high-quality services (including but not limiting to): Antiviral Drug Discovery, Vaccine Discovery, Preclinical Research, In Vitro Diagnostic (IVD) Immunoassays.
+Equipped with cutting-edge techniques and vast experience, we are keeping up with current research hotspots and integrating all resources to guarantee high-quality services (including but not limiting to): Antiviral Drug Discovery, Vaccine Discovery, Evaluation Platforms, In Vitro Diagnostic (IVD) Immunoassays.

 Fig.4 Our specialized services based on 2019-nCoV.